- Newsletter Autumn 2017

 Since the NHS funding was stopped last year, we have tried to continue with the service at the surgery, but since our last funding request was rejected, we have no other option.

 We will continue to offer irrigation appointments, also known as ear syringing.
-Patients who can only have the aural toilet method can discuss with their GP having a referral to the hospital when they next require the procedure.
+Patients who can only have the micro suction method can discuss with their GP having a referral to the hospital when they next require the procedure.

 - Are your contact details up to date?